-The writer of these pages first conceived the idea of effecting an entrance into this cave, July 14, 1834, while passing in front of the American Fall in a boat, and the next day it was effected for the first time by passing round the outside of the fall and descending from the foot of Luna Island.
-Accompanying the above idea. was a project of passing behind the whole American Fall, 56 rods, and coming out near the ferry.
+The writer of these pages first conceived the idea of effecting an entrance into this cave, July 14, 1834, while passing in front of the American Fall in a boat, and the next day it was effected for the first time by passing round the outside of the fall and descending from the foot of Luna Island;

+at his special request.
+Judge Porter, the proprietor, has engaged to have the rocks excavated, and a flight of steps constructed so as to admit a safe descent and entrance from the end of the path.-Accompanying the above idea, was a project of passing behind the whole American Fall 56 rods, and coming out near the ferry.
 This passage, though not yet effected, is believed to be possible; for the opening between the sheet of water as it falls, and the rock behind is from 15 to 50 feet wide, and there are rocks to walk upon through the whole distance.
-If there be any insurmountable obstacle, it will probably be found in the tremendous wind and spray occasioned by the falling flood.
-A passage into the cave was at first considered a great exploit, but a passage behind the whole sheet would be inconceivably greater.
+If there be any insurmountable obstacle, it will probably be found in the tremendous wind and spray occasioned by the falling A passage into the cave was at first conflood. sidered a great exploit, but a passage behind the whole sheet would be inconceivably greater.
 The cave itself is the ne plus ultra of wonders, a visit to which no person ought to omit.
-Ladies and gentlemen can very often, when the wind blows down the river, pass a considerable distance behind the sheet of water within the cave without getting wet at all.
-The view presented to a person while in the cave, in connexion with the tremendous and astounding roar of waters, which, owing to the echoes or reverberations, is apparently a hundred times greater here than any where else, will enable him to appreciate the following beautiful and graphic lines of Brainard,-especially as there is always in the afternoon when the sun shines, a bright rain-bow visible directly within the cave and behind the sheet of water.
+Visiters who wish to pass through the cave and behind the immense sheet of water, can be furnished with suitable dresses by calling on Mr. Jacobs, at the Toll House on Bath Island.
+But ladies and gentlemen can very often, when the wind blows down the river, pass a considerable distance behind the sheet of water within the cave without getting wet at all.
+The view presented to a person while in the cave, in connexion with the tremendous and astounding roar of waters, which, owing to the echoes or reverberations, is apparently an hundred times greater here than any where else, will enable him to appreciate the following beautiful and graphic lines of Brainerd,-especially as there is always in the afternoon when the sun shines, a bright rain-bow visible directly within the cave and behind the sheet of water.